Larry-Cui/notebook/docs/immigration/840/ICL840week6.md

         - [ ] The Governor in Council
         - [x] The Minister of Immigration, Refugees and Citizenship
         - [ ] The Prime Minister of Canada

+??? note "Knowledge Check 6.2: Self Employed Persons Class"

+    1. Dana Elaine Owens has been a self-employed violin teacher for the past 10 years.
+Last year she took a break from teaching to tour with the Andare String Quartet, performing across Europe and Asia in mostly small venues.
+The Quartet was promoting their most recent album, A Bushel of Brussel Sprouts.
+        - [x] Yes
+        - [ ] No
+        > On the facts given, Dana has f**our years' experience as a self-employed music teacher** and **1 year's experience as a world-class violinist**.

+    2. Your client, Shen Zhou, is a tenor from China who wishes to move to Prince Edward Island to start his opera career.
+Mr. Zhou is 29 years old.
+He graduated from a music high school in China, and obtained a double degree in music and teaching at a top Chinese university.
+His results on an approved language test – the International English Language Testing System (IELTS) – were: 7 for reading and writing; 7.5 for listening; and 7 for speaking.

+        Mr. Zhou has performed at least ten shows per year for the past 6 years.
+He earns an annual income of 611,000 RMB from all the performances (approximately $120,000 CAD).
+Mr. Zhou did not manage to save much of his income as he needed to take care of his elderly grandparents as he is the only unmarried child in his whole family.
+He has $30,000 in settlement funds.

+        Does Mr. Zhou likely meet the criteria for being a "self-employed person" as defined in the regulations?

+        - [x] Yes
+        - [ ] No
+        > Mr. Zhou is likely able to meet the criteria.
+He has been performing in the last 6 years, which satisfies "relevant experience".
+He also has the intention of becoming a self-employed musician in Canada.
+Under NOC unit code 51122 for "musicians and singers", the main duty is to "sing musical arrangements as soloists or as members of vocal groups before audiences or for recording purposes".

+    3. True or false: To determine if an applicant is self-employed, the immigration officer should use the conclusive test set out by the Supreme Court of Canada, which considers: **the level of control from the employer, whether the worker has their own equipment, whether the worker hires their own helpers, the degree of financial risk taken, the degree of responsibility, and opportunity for profit**.
+        - [ ] True
+        - [x] False
+        > Although the Supreme Court of Canada set out factors to consider in Sagaz, these factors do **not provide a conclusive test.**

+    4. Via Getty is a professional field hockey player from Estonia.
+She has a high school diploma and did not pursue a post-secondary education.
+Since graduating from high school, Via has participated in national and international tournaments and earned her living through prize winnings for the past four years.
+She is also a member of the Estonia national team.

+        During an international competition in Canada, Via's talent was spotted by a Canadian scout for the Toronto Lady Jayes, part of the Women's Field Hockey Association, or WFHA.
+Via has been offered a contract to train and compete in Canada, for an annual income of $70,000.

+        Via has taken an approved language test (the Canadian English Language Proficiency Index Program (CELPIP)) and scored 5 in reading and writing, 7 for speaking and 6 for listening.

+        - [ ] Yes
+        - [x] No
+        > it seems that she is entering an employer-employee relationship rather than as a "self-employed person".
+Indeed, in general **professional athletes in Canada are considered to be employees**.

+    5. Your client, Jogen Torbjorn has a mild learning disability that resulted in him repeating grades 7, 8, and 12.
+He graduated high school at 21 years old.
+With help from family, peers, and professors and other learning support workers, Jogen finished his 3-year college program.
+After graduation, he found that he had a talent for wood carving, which prompted him to initiate a Kickstarter project online.
+After just 2 years, he has been successful in his projects and now he's a famous self-made wood carver with clients all around the world.

+        How many points would Jogen receive for his education?

+        - [ ] 12
+        - [ ] 15
+        - [ ] 20
+        - [x] 22

+    6. In 1990, Matthew Robert Von Wunkle had a hit rap record, performing under the name Icy Vanilla.
+His biggest hit was a multiplatinum rap single, “Nice Nice Lady.”
+However, in 1994, Von Wunkle was dropped by his record label.
+After making records independently for about 10 years, he has spent the last 16 years as a mortgage broker.

+        Can he apply under the Self-Employed Persons Class?

+        - [ ] Yes
+        - [x] No

+    7. Your client, Mr. Michael C. Hammer, wants to buy a farm in Ontario to grow hot peppers.
+He plans on marketing his peppers under the slogan, "You can't touch this (hot pepper)!"
+He has 4 years of experience as a pepper farmer in his native Illinois.
+Can he apply under the Self-Employed Persons Class?
+        - [ ] Yes
+        - [x] No
+        > Based on ministerial instructions issued in March 2018, IRCC is no longer accepting applications to the Self-Employed Persons Class under the farm management stream.

+    8. Your client, Henry Sidgwick, is a genius.
+He skipped grades 2 through 4 in his native England and then completed secondary school in 3 years, so that by the time he received his secondary school diploma he had undergone only 6 years of schooling, half the time it usually takes.
+He went on to complete his bachelor’s degree in philosophy in 2 years rather than 4 before deciding to pursue a career as a sculptor.
+He has worked as a sculptor full-time for the past 4 years, with his first exhibition at a major gallery coming 2 years ago.
+At just 18, he is described as the second coming of Alberto Giacometti.

+        How many points would Sidgwick receive for his education?

+        - [ ] 5
+        - [ ] 15
+        - [x] 20
+        - [ ] 22
+        > He has a 2-year university educational credential.
+Although he has received only 8 years of actual schooling, he has received the equivalent of 16 years of full-time equivalent study on an accelerated basis, as set out in the definition of full-time equivalent in subsection 102.2(1).

+    9. Your client, Ernesto Cruz, is a pop star from Mexico who wishes to come to Vancouver to live with the family of his sister, who is a Canadian permanent resident.
+Mr. Cruz is 35 years old.
+He has a secondary school diploma, as well as a bachelor's degree in music.
+His results on an approved language test – the International English Language Testing System (IELTS) – were: 6.5 for reading and writing; 8.5 for listening; and 7.5 for speaking.

+        Mr. Cruz has not released a hit record in 10 years and has not gone on a tour in 8.
+He continues, however, to earn money from royalties and from sponsored appearances for photos in nightclubs.
+These sources of funds are enough to earn him an annual income of 1,020,632 Mexican Pesos (approximately $64,000).
+However, he no longer performs or writes music and doesn't wish to do so when he moves to Canada.

+        Is it likely that Mr. Cruz meet the criteria for being a "self-employed person" as defined in the regulations?

+        - [ ] Yes
+        - [x] No

+    10. Jingshuo Huang has been playing piano since he was 5 years old.
+In the last 14 months, Jingshuo has been on world tour with a jazz band.
+Their tour has been very successful – almost every event has been sold out.
+For the 12 months prior to the tour, he earned his living by giving piano lessons to children and adults of all skill levels.
+Does Jingshuo meet the "relevant experience" requirement to apply under the Self-Employed Persons Class?
+        - [x] Yes
+        - [ ] No
+        > On the facts given, Jingshuo has one year of experience as a self-employed piano teacher and one year's experience as a world-class pianist.
+A mix of one year of self-employment and one year of world-class participation can satisfy as relevant experience.

+    11. Sergey Preobrazhensky was a professional soccer player in Russia for two years.
+He suffered an injury in 2015, which caused him to stop playing.
+In March 2018, he officially retired from playing and became a coach.
+However, less than one year later, in February 2019, he quit coaching and decided to stay at home full-time with his children while his wife pursues her career.

+        Does Sergey meet the "relevant experience" requirement to apply under the Self-Employed Persons Class if he applies in April 2021?

+        - [ ] Yes
+        - [x] No